sbulav/collect_sysstat/README.md

 ## Getting Started

-Should work on Redhat/CentOS/OEL 6/7
+I've tested this script on Redhat/CentOS/OEL 6/7

+### Examples
+Pictures can be found in images directory

 ### Prerequisites